 The setting of course, is on the banks of the wide wide, Mersey.
 The atmosphere?
 Warm and Inviting.

 It was a delight to meet Suzy Parravicini, Devonport’s Marketing and Tourism Coordinator, obviously a person that enjoys her work and is proud to be an ambassador for the City.

 This event caters for everyone, Jumping Castles and face painting for the children, excellent music from Mersey Brass, the Australian Army Band, the Grand Central Big Band and a host of other talented performers.

 Devonport is a well presented city.
 A place well worth a lingering visit or stay.
 Sadly, it is too often seen as an arrival and departure place rather than another bright gem stone in Tasmania’s heritage crown rich in architecture, museums, shops and well maintained river-side parklands; attractions that should not be overlooked.

-Note ~ additional photos from Taste the Harvest were taken by Kelly Slater and provided to Think Tasmania by Suzy Parravicini, Marketing and Tourism Coordinator for the Devonport City Council.
+Note ~ photo from Taste the Harvest was taken by Kelly Slater and provided to Think Tasmania by Suzy Parravicini (Marketing and Tourism Coordinator) Devonport City Council.
 Jill and Len Langan were guests at Taste the Harvest courtesy of the Devonport Food and Wine Festival on behalf of Think Tasmania.

 Len Langan lives in Longford with his wife Jill.
 They are both passionate about Tasmanian heritage and tourism and things that can be done in this industry.
 Len writes about Tasmanian history for both The Courier in Longford and the magazine Sagacity, and works with Virtuosi taking music to rural areas.